Everyone needs some tape

 As Spectra Logic’s experience shows, keeping copies of your data offline behind LTO tape airgap is perhaps the ultimate ghostbuster.
 Ransomware can’t infect what it cannot reach - but that won’t stop criminals from trying.
 Bitdefender's ‘Mid-Year Threat Landscape Report 2020’ reported a 715% year-on-year increase in detected – and blocked – ransomware attacks.
 This is why the UK’s National Cyber Security Centre formally advises audiences in its ‘Annual Review for 2020’, that:

 “a good first step to avoid being a victim is making offline backups of data.
 The criminal will hold less power over an organisation or individual if they already have copies of the thing they are trying to withhold.”

-So let’s close on the white paper I mentioned in my introduction.
-Entitled “In the Zettabyte Era, All Roads Lead to Tape”, the white paper is a summary of the key benefits of HPE StoreEver LTO technology - benefits that ESG believes are unrepresented or simply unreported.
+So let’s close on the technical paper I mentioned in my introduction.
+Entitled “In the Zettabyte Era, All Roads Lead to Tape”, the technical paper is a summary of the key benefits of HPE StoreEver LTO technology - benefits that ESG believes are unrepresented or simply unreported.